CIS1221-2023-2024/C6-FunctionsAsObjects/README.md

 - India Vella
 - Nirvana Mangion

-Work was done together.
-All code was written together.
+All work was done together, meaning all code was written together.

 # How to run